scouutoo/bodies-of-water/pages/about.md

 # Look in _includes/feature for options to easily add features to the page
 ---

-{% include feature/jumbotron.html objectid="/assets/img/jj-ying-WmnsGyaFnCQ-unsplash_opt.jpg" %}
+{% include feature/jumbotron.html objectid="/object/img/beachcombers.jpg %}

-## About CollectionBuilder-Sheets

 This collection is a series of images from my personal photos.
 Each one is focused on a different type of body of water.
 From the tags you will be able to see different types of images and where they were made.
 Thank you for viewing.